AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

 - `NeurASP <https://github.com/azreasoners/NeurASP>`_: An extension of answer set programs by treating the neural network output as the probability distribution over atomic facts;
 - `DeepProbLog <https://github.com/ML-KULeuven/deepproblog>`_: An extension of ProbLog by introducing neural predicates in Probabilistic Logic Programming;
+- `LTN <https://github.com/logictensornetworks/logictensornetworks>`_: A neural-symbolic framework that uses differentiable first-order logic language to incorporate data and logic;
 - `DeepStochLog <https://github.com/ML-KULeuven/deepstochlog>`_: A neural-symbolic framework based on stochastic logic program.

 .. raw:: html